Almost perfect nonlinear power functions with exponents expressed as fractions: Introduction

+If $t$ and $n_1,\ldots,n_t$ are nonnegative integers and $a_1,\ldots,a_t$ are distinct elements, then $n_1 [a_1]+\cdots+n_t [a_t]$ represents the multiset of elements drawn from $\{a_1,\ldots,a_t\}$ with precisely $n_j$ instances of element $a_j$ for each $j \in \{1,\ldots,t\}$.
+Note that the reduced differential spectrum of a function $f\colon F \to F$ always contains $\cardF$ nonnegative integers whose sum is $\cardF$ since the fibers of a function form a disjoint cover of the domain, and so the average fiber size is $1$.
+In particular, if $f$ is an APN power function, then the fiber sizes can only be $0$, $1$, and $2$, so the reduced differential spectrum must be of the form

-If we write $n_1 [a_1]+\cdots+n_t [a_t]$ where $t$ and $n_1,\ldots,n_t$ are nonnegative integers and $a_1,\ldots,a_t$ are distinct elements of some set, then this represents the multiset with $n_j$ instances of element $a_j$ for each $j \in \{1,\ldots,t\}$ (and nothing more).
-If $f(x)=x^d$ is a power function over a finite field and $\cardF$ is even or $d$ is odd, then it is easy to check that every fiber of $\Delta f$ is closed under the involution $x\mapsto -1-x$, which has no fixed point if $\cardF$ is even and only one fixed point, $-1/2$, if $\cardF$ is odd.
-This makes all fibers of the discrete derivative have even cardinality when $\cardF$ is even, and so an APN power function in characteristic $2$ has reduced differential spectrum $(\cardF/2) [0] + (\cardF/2) [2]$.
-It also means that if $\cardF$ and $d$ are both odd, then the reduced differential spectrum of an APN power function must be $(\cardFu/2) [0] + 1 [1] + (\cardFu/2) [2]$.
-But the differential spectrum for APN power functions with even exponents over fields of odd characteristic are more difficult to obtain.
+for some integer $N$ with $0\leq N < \cardF$.
+If $f(x)=x^d$ and $\cardF$ is even or $d$ is odd, then it is easy to check that every fiber of $\Delta f$ is closed under the involution $x\mapsto -1-x$, which has no fixed point if $\cardF$ is even and only one fixed point, $-1/2$, if $\cardF$ is odd.
+This makes $N=0$ when $\cardF$ is even and $N=1$ when $\cardF$ and $d$ are both odd.
+The case when $\cardF$ is odd and $d$ is even is more difficult: $N$ must be an odd number (since $(\cardF-N)/2$ is an integer), but $N$ can be larger than $1$, and there are situations where the determination of $N$ is nontrivial, e.g., for the functions discussed in the main result of this paper.